 Water Heating in Portable Hot Tubs

-Portable hot tubs have unique plumbing systems which are mostly connected within the cabinet of the hot tub.
+Portable hot tubs have unique plumbing systems that are mostly connected within the cabinet of the hot tub.
 They include the following:

 - A pressure system which supplies water